danderson00/socket/features.md

 Name|Description
 ---|---
 name|The name of the feature
-handshakeData|Data to include in the host handshake process initialise|A callback that is executed once the handshake process is complete
+handshakeData|Data to include in the host handshake process.
+Can be a raw value or function that is called on each connect attempt initialise|A callback that is executed once the handshake process is complete

 The `initialise` function is passed an object with the following properties: